rudi77/sdc/project4/writeup.md

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+# Advanced Lane Finding Project #

+This is the fourth project of the sdc course.
+In this project lane boundaries shall be detected in a video provided by udacity.
+Additionaly lane curvature and vehicale position values shall be estimated.

-The goals / steps of this project are the following:
+The goals of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.